Portugal Crypto Tax: The Ultimate Guide for 2026

 • Profit derived from the sale of products or services for cryptocurrency

-However, businesses providing crypto‑related services remain fully within the VAT system for their normal supplies, and only the specific exchange/payment leg involving crypto benefits from the VAT exemption under the harmonized EU rules.
+On the other hand, businesses providing crypto‑related services remain fully within the VAT system for their normal supplies, and only the specific exchange/payment leg involving crypto benefits from the VAT exemption under the harmonized EU rules.

 calculator, computer and sheets on taxes